São Tomé and Príncipe: Politics

+São Tomé and Príncipe is a unitary state operating under a semi-presidential system.
 The president of the republic is elected to a five-year term by direct universal suffrage and a secret ballot, and must gain an outright majority to be elected.
 The president may hold up to two consecutive terms.
 The prime minister is appointed by the president, and the 14 members of the cabinet are chosen by the prime minister.

 The National Assembly, the supreme organ of the state and the highest legislative body, is made up of 55 members, who are elected for a four-year term and meet semiannually.
 Justice is administered at the highest level by the Supreme Court.
 The judiciary is independent under the current constitution.

 São Tomé and Príncipe has functioned under a multiparty system since 1990.
-With regard to human rights, there are guarantees on freedom of speech and the freedom to form opposition political parties.
+Concerning human rights, there are guarantees on freedom of speech and the freedom to form opposition political parties.
 The country finished 11th out of the African countries measured by the Ibrahim Index of African Governance in 2010, a comprehensive analysis of the standards of governance in Africa.

 São Tomé and Príncipe is considered a free country, with very high freedom of speech, high political freedom and average economic freedom.
 In the 2023 V-Dem Democracy Indices, the country was ranked 56th among electoral democracies worldwide and 5th in Africa.
 It has an average level of corruption, although in recent years this level has been decreasing.
 In tourism terms, the risk is low, equivalent to the risk of visiting France.

 Foreign relations

 São Tomé and Príncipe has embassies in Angola, Belgium, Gabon, Portugal, and the United States.
 It recognized the People's Republic of China in 2016.
 It also has a permanent mission to the UN in New York City and an International Diplomatic Correspondent Office.

 São Tomé and Príncipe is a founding member state of the Community of Portuguese Language Countries, also known as the Lusophone Commonwealth, an international organization and political association of Lusophone nations across four continents, where Portuguese is an official language.

-The countries with the best relations with São Tomé and Príncipe are Portugal and Angola.
+The countries with the closest relations with São Tomé and Príncipe are Portugal and Angola.